Mapbox makes another acquisition to bolster its navigation toolkits

 “It’s one of those classic things where having a long-term relationship you become close to people and when shit starts going a little sideways, there’s an opportunity,” Gunderson told me of the acquisition.

-Through the work both companies had been doing on the Valhalla open source project, Mapbox’s developers had been collaborating with the team behind the project for over a year.
+Through the work both companies had been doing on the Valhalla open-source project, Mapbox’s developers had been collaborating with the team behind the project for more than a year.

 Mapping is a critical component of any autonomous technology for self-driving cars, and powers a wide array of advertising services and features on mobile devices.

-Late last year, Mapbox raised around $146 million from Softbank to become a credible competitor to Google Maps and Here in autonomous driving and in new arenas like augmented reality.
-Already companies like Snap, Mastercard, Instacart, and Airbnb use the Mapbox SDK for their applications.
+Late last year, Mapbox raised around $164 million from SoftBank to become a credible competitor to Google Maps and Here in autonomous driving and in new arenas like augmented reality.
+Already companies like Snap, MasterCard, Instacart and Airbnb use the Mapbox SDK for their applications.

 The access to those users gives Mapbox anonymized telemetry data from an aggregated 200 million users.